Burglary suspect killed in NW Harris County crash during chase with security officer

 The security officer told deputies he encountered someone who was possibly breaking into a business and began to chase them.
 Several miles to the northeast as deputies were responding, the suspect ran a red light at the Greenhouse Road intersection with Cypress North Houston road, hitting another vehicle, investigators said.

-The impact of the collision threw the suspect from the vehicle, and they were pronounced dead at the scene, Gonzalez said.
+The impact of the collision threw the suspect from the vehicle, and he was pronounced dead at the scene, Gonzalez said.

 The driver of the other vehicle was able to walk away from the crash, according to deputies.